gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 The IETF Trust, a Virginia trust, was established in 2005 as the intellectual property rights (IPR) manager for the IETF.
 The IETF Trust has held and managed IPR, including those granted by authors of IETF Contributions and IETF Documents following the terms of BCP78, currently specified in {{!RFC5378}} and its predecessors.

-The IETF Intellectual Property Management Corporation (IPMC) is a Delaware not-for-profit corporation established in 2022 with the intention of being the successor to the IETF Trust, replacing it and assuming all of its roles and responsibilities.
+The IETF Intellectual Property Management Corporation (IPMC), a Delaware not-for-profit corporation was established in December 2022 with the intention of being the successor to the IETF Trust, replacing it and assuming all of its roles and responsibilities.
+Since its establishment the IETF IPMC has been undertaking the necessary steps to establish itself as a 501c3 non-profit, to prepare for and execute the transfer of all assets held by the IETF Trust, and to update where necessary agreements and IETF documents to complete the task of assuming the role as the replacement of the IETF Trust.

-This document updates RFC 5378, RFC8714 and other IETF documents to recognize that the IETF IPMC is now the proper custodian of all IETF-related intellectual property rights and successor in interest to the IETF Trust.
+This document updates RFC 5378, RFC8714, RFC8721 and other IETF documents to recognize that the IETF IPMC is now the proper custodian of all IETF-related intellectual property rights and successor in interest to the IETF Trust.

 #  Updates

 ## References to the IETF Trust in IETF RFCs and BCPs

 All references to “IETF Trust” in any IETF document, including RFCs, BCPs, Internet-Drafts, and other IETF publications, shall be read and interpreted as referring to the IETF Intellectual Property Management Corporation (IETF IPMC) as the successor entity.

 The IETF IPMC has assumed all rights, responsibilities, and obligations previously held by or attributed to the IETF Trust in such documents.

 ## Websites and URLs

-### IETF IPR
+### IETF IPR: ietf.org/ipr and ietf.org/process/ipr

-The IETF publishes information on intellectual property rights (IPR) at [IETF IPR](https://ietf.org/ipr) and more general information at [ietf IPR process](https://ietf.org/process/ipr) dealing with IETF IPR topiucs in general and including patents.
+The IETF publishes information on intellectual property rights (IPR) at [IETF IPR](https://ietf.org/ipr) and more general information at [ietf IPR process](https://ietf.org/process/ipr) dealing with IETF IPR topics in general and including patents.

-The IETF Trust and the IETF IPMC do not handle patents and all IETF related patent considerations continue to be handled direcetly through the IETF at the cited web pages.
+The IETF Trust and the IETF IPMC do not handle patents.
+The IETF continues to handle patent considerations and there is no change to this under this update to recognize the IETF IPMC.

-### IETF Trust
+### IETF Trust: trustee.ietf.org

 The IETF Trust, historically has published information related to licensing, assets, finances and notices of actions and changes on it's web site [https://trustee.ietf.org](https://trustees.ietf.org).
 This web site shall be maintained in perpetuity as URLs to it appear in published documents and the Trust Legal Provisions (TLP) version 1.0-5.0 that were active at the time of an I-D submission and the date of a RFC publication will continue to apply to those works even after subsequent transfer of those IPR assets to the IETF IPMC.
 The existing URLs in the required copyright boilerplate and other sections of I-Ds and RFCs will continue to work correctly for users of those documents.

-### IETF IPMC
+### IETF IPMC: www.ietf-ipmc.org

 The IETF IPMC, has established [https://www.ietf-ipm.org](https://www.ietf-ipm.org) as its official corporate website which it will use to publish governance and operational information including bylaws and financial statements, along with the updated Technical Legal Provisions (TLP 6.0) which provide licensing terms for I-Ds and RFCs whose copyrights are held by the IETF IPMC.

+## Update to URLs in RFC5378

+The existing URLs in RFC5378 which reference the [IETF Trust](https://trustee.ietf.org/) web site (https://trustee.ietf.org/) will continue to be maintained as they appear in published documents and will be maintained in perpetuity.
+There is no need to update or modify existing references in I-Ds or RFCs.

+Additionally, RFC5378 is hence updated to include the IPMC web site as the location for the IETF IPMC's licensing information for the assets help by the IETF IPMC, including an updates to the IETF Trust Legal Provisions (TLP) 5.0 which have been renamed the IETF IPMC Technical Legal Provisions (TLP) and updated to version 6.0.

 ## Use of IETF Trust and IETF IPMC in other IETF IPR Framework Documents